nCino (NASDAQ:NCNO) Releases FY23 Earnings Guidance

 nCino (NASDAQ:NCNO – Get Rating) updated its FY23 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of $(0.30)-(0.28) for the period, compared to the consensus estimate of ($0.32).
 The company issued revenue guidance of $401-403 million, compared to the consensus revenue estimate of $398.78 million.nCino also updated its FY 2023 guidance to -$0.30–$0.28 EPS.

-In other nCino news, insider Joshua L. Glover sold 1,663 shares of the firm’s stock in a transaction on Wednesday, April 6th.
-The stock was sold at an average price of $43.63, for a total transaction of $72,556.69.
-Following the transaction, the insider now directly owns 228,255 shares in the company, valued at approximately $9,958,765.65.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Also, CFO David Rudow sold 2,215 shares of the firm’s stock in a transaction on Wednesday, April 6th.
-The stock was sold at an average price of $43.63, for a total value of $96,640.45.
-Following the transaction, the chief financial officer now owns 198,385 shares in the company, valued at $8,655,537.55.
+In other news, insider Joshua L. Glover sold 1,663 shares of the firm’s stock in a transaction on Wednesday, April 6th.
+The shares were sold at an average price of $43.63, for a total value of $72,556.69.
+Following the transaction, the insider now owns 228,255 shares of the company’s stock, valued at approximately $9,958,765.65.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Also, VP Jeanette Sellers sold 13,566 shares of the firm’s stock in a transaction on Tuesday, April 12th.
+The shares were sold at an average price of $42.76, for a total transaction of $580,082.16.
+Following the completion of the transaction, the vice president now directly owns 27,940 shares in the company, valued at approximately $1,194,714.40.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 87,487 shares of company stock worth $3,730,255.
-Company insiders own 37.20% of the company’s stock.
+In the last ninety days, insiders have sold 87,487 shares of company stock worth $3,730,255.
+37.20% of the stock is currently owned by insiders.

-Hedge funds and other institutional investors have recently made changes to their positions in the business.
-Canada Pension Plan Investment Board bought a new stake in nCino during the 4th quarter valued at $49,000.
-Advisors Asset Management Inc. boosted its position in nCino by 218.8% during the 4th quarter.
-Advisors Asset Management Inc. now owns 2,318 shares of the company’s stock valued at $127,000 after acquiring an additional 1,591 shares in the last quarter.
-MetLife Investment Management LLC bought a new stake in nCino during the 1st quarter valued at $149,000.
-Lazard Asset Management LLC boosted its position in nCino by 414.2% during the 1st quarter.
-Lazard Asset Management LLC now owns 4,823 shares of the company’s stock valued at $197,000 after acquiring an additional 3,885 shares in the last quarter.
-Finally, Janus Henderson Group PLC bought a new stake in nCino during the 3rd quarter valued at $207,000.
+Hedge funds have recently modified their holdings of the company.
+Canada Pension Plan Investment Board purchased a new position in shares of nCino in the 4th quarter valued at $49,000.
+Advisors Asset Management Inc. grew its holdings in nCino by 218.8% during the 4th quarter.
+Advisors Asset Management Inc. now owns 2,318 shares of the company’s stock valued at $127,000 after purchasing an additional 1,591 shares in the last quarter.
+Janus Henderson Group PLC acquired a new stake in nCino during the 3rd quarter valued at $207,000.
+MetLife Investment Management LLC acquired a new stake in nCino during the 1st quarter valued at $149,000.
+Finally, Lazard Asset Management LLC grew its holdings in nCino by 414.2% during the 1st quarter.
+Lazard Asset Management LLC now owns 4,823 shares of the company’s stock valued at $197,000 after purchasing an additional 3,885 shares in the last quarter.

 nCino Company Profile (Get Rating)